Gogounou, Benin: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and E. Be careful to find the correct kind.
-The majority of adapters currently being sold are just plugs and require your devices to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types C and E. It's important that you get the right type.
+A lot of adapters for sale now are simply plugs and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one works in most countries.

 December